ArthurBohn95/python_gamedev_studies/roadmap.md

     - Defining tiles types
     - Tile operations
       - Load in many ways
+        - Tile.from_path, Tile.from_image, Tile.from_array
       - Export as image or game object
       - Generate from parameters
       - Merge with other tiles
       - Combine using masks
+      - Apply mask for transparency

     - Tile manipulation
       - Flip